epoch8/vedana.tech/src/content/docs/03-data-model/03-links.md

 Use a **link** when:

-- The target entity has its own attributes
+- The target entity has its own attributes.
-- You may query it independently
+- You may query it independently.
-- It participates in multiple relationships
+- It participates in multiple relationships.

 Example:

-- Product.category as string → attribute (simpler)
+- Product.category as string → attribute (simpler).
-- Product → belongs_to → Category → anchor (more powerful)
+- Product → belongs_to → Category → anchor (more powerful).

 The second approach (modeling Category as a separate anchor connected via `belongs_to`) enables category-level filtering, hierarchy modeling, and multi-hop queries that a string attribute cannot support.
 The more the target participates in the graph, the stronger the case for making it an anchor with a link.